-Wireheading-and to some extent, therefore, surrogation rests on a perspectival interpretation of gameplay.
+Wireheading-and to some extent, therefore, surrogation-rests on a perspectival interpretation of gameplay.
 The perspective can come from the game's designers, its audience, its players, or any other entity invested in the game's outcomes.
-There is no "correct" or authoritative interpretation-only cultures of play and tacit coordination styles,49 as we will see
+There is no "correct" or authoritative interpretation-only cultures of play and

-48 The motivations behind such games are holistically bundled and endlessly complex, but to simplify for the sake of example, the purpose of the legal game is to maintain law and order, and uphold justice; the purpose of a corporation's internal game is maximizing profit.
+49 The motivations behind such games are holistically bundled and endlessly complex, but to simplify for the sake of example, the purpose of the legal game is to maintain law and order, and uphold justice; the purpose of a corporation's internal game is maximizing profit.
 Play which escapes punishment, or evinces reward, while violating these founding principles is undesirable from the perspective of those who designed and continually maintain these inner games.
 Game hosts and designers will therefore attempt to legislate it out through continual updates to the letter of law (and thus the structure of formal payout).
 This subject is explored more thoroughly in §2.1-2.3 (beginning p.
-44) and §5.1-5.4 (beginning p.
-127).
+49) and §5.1-5.4 (beginning p.
+141).